 Run CLion for the first time

-Find CLion in the Start menu or use the desktop shortcut, if it was created during installation.
-You can also run clion.bat in the installation directory under bin.
+To run CLion, find it in the Windows Start menu or use the desktop shortcut.
+You can also run the launcher batch script or executable in the installation directory under bin.

 Run the CLion app from the Applications directory, Launchpad, or Spotlight.

 Run the clion.sh shell script in the installation directory under bin.
 You can also use the desktop shortcut, if it was created during installation.